emalele1688/JsonOnKernel/Documentation/kjson.rst

 	kjson_push_object(a_json, "a_key", KOBJECT_TYPE_STRING_ARRAY, arr,
 		sizeof(arr) / sizeof(char*));

-All the integer ar int64_t.
+All the integer are int64_t.
 String objects are dinamically allocated.
 All the integer and string objects are deeply copied into the kjson structure.